berry-cs/sinbad/tutorials/racket/latlong-utils.md

    [This website](http://www.onlineconversion.com/map_greatcircle_distance.htm) may be useful as you work out a few of your own examples.

+2. (Optional) Design a `round-to/exact` function that takes a number and an integer (whole number) and produces the given number as an *exact* number rounded to the given number of decimal places.
+For example, `(round-to/exact #i245.74638 2)` should produce `245.75`.

+   Hint: the functions `round`, `expt`, `inexact->exact` may be helpful.
+Be sure to develop lots of examples before you work on the function body.

+3. Design a function `loc->string` that produces a comma-separated string representation of a latitude/longitude location.
+For example, `(loc->string (make-loc 40.72 -74.04))` should produce `"40.72,-74.04"`.

+4. When dealing with real data sources, sometimes you'll find it necessary to filter out bad data elements.
+Design a function `non-zero-loc?` that takes a `loc` and produces `true` only if both latitude and longitude values are non-zero.
+If either or both of the coordinates are zero, the function produces `false`.

-2. When measuring distance along city streets, using the direct distance between two locations is not accurate because streets are usually arranged in a grid.
+5. When measuring distance along city streets, using the direct distance between two locations is not accurate because streets are usually arranged in a grid.
 A better measure of distance is that of Manhattan distance or so-called [taxicab distance](https://en.wikipedia.org/wiki/Taxicab_geometry).

    Design a function `manhattan-distance` that takes two `loc`s and produces the distance obtained by first traveling horizontally (East-West, keeping the latitude the same) and then vertically (North-South, keeping the longitude the same) on the surface of the Earth.
 For example,